 There are so many ways to start collecting points and miles – and many come at no additional cost or inconvenience to you.

-We’ve put together the following tips to help get you inspired to start your points collecting journey in 2019.
+We've put together this comprehensive guide to help get you inspired to start your points collecting journey.

 Sign up to the frequent flyer programs that point hackers use